FilOzone/filecoin-services-payments/README.md

 This lockup mechanism places clear responsibilities on the payee to manage risk:

--   **Settle Regularly:** You must settle rails frequently.
+-   **Settle Regularly:** Depending on the solvency guarantees put in place by the operator contract's lockup requirements, you must settle rails frequently.
 A rail's `lockupPeriod` is a measure of the risk you are willing to take.
 If you wait longer than the `lockupPeriod` to settle, you allow a payer to build up a payment obligation that may not be fully covered by the lockup guarantee if they become insolvent.
 -   **Monitor Payer Solvency:** Use the `getAccountInfoIfSettled` function to check if a payer is funded.
 If their `fundedUntilEpoch` is approaching the current epoch, they are at risk.
--   **Terminate Proactively:** If a payer becomes insolvent or unresponsive, terminate the rail immediately.
+-   **Terminate Proactively:** If a payer becomes insolvent or unresponsive, request the operator to terminate the rail immediately.
 This is the **only way** to activate the safety hatch and ensure you can claim payment from the funds guaranteed by the streaming lockup.

 ## Core Functions